 Admission to Honours is via the Bachelor of Advanced Studies or the Bachelor of Arts (Honours) and requires the completion of a major in Ancient Greek with an average of 70% or above.

 Prior to commencing honours, you will need to ensure you have completed all other requirements of the Bachelor of Arts or other bachelor degree, including Open Learning Environment (OLE) units and, if undertaking the Bachelor of Advanced Studies (Honours), a second major.

 If you are considering an honours year in Ancient Greek, it is best to seek early advice on all the pathways open to you and the skills you will need to do your best.
-Our formal prerequisites are an average of 70% or above in an Ancient Greek major.
 The Honours Coordinator can advise you on acceptable equivalents to our standard requirements.

 Requirements and units of study for honours can be found on the Ancient Greek honours unit of study page.

 An extra year of Classics allows students to specialise in a particular field and to write a major piece of research.
 The honours year can be the culmination of your study of Classics or a pathway to further research.
 Our program consists of two seminars, and a thesis of 18-20,000 words on a topic decided by you in consultation with your supervisor.